jbrt/ec2cryptomatic/README.md

 ## Prerequisites

 Before using this tool you have to install the python AWS SDK Boto3 on your EC2 instance.
+This tools **needs Python 3.6** as requirement.

 You can use pip for that and the requirement file:

 `pip install -r requirements.txt`